Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Preliminaries Related Works

 \subsection{Displaced Parallelism}

-Displaced Parallelism, introduced by DistriFusion~\cite{distri}, leverages activation similarity between successive diffusion steps to asynchronously transfer activations, effectively overlapping communication and computation for significant speedup.
-As shown in Figure~\ref{fig:df}, activations computed in the current step are sent asynchronously and used in the next step.
+Displaced Parallelism, introduced by DistriFusion~\cite{distri}, leverages activation similarity between successive diffusion steps to asynchronously transfer activations, overlapping communication and computation for speedup.
+Activations computed in the current step are sent asynchronously and used in the next step.
+This mechanism is expanded upon in supplement Section ~\ref{sec:more-displaced}.
 However, this approach introduces staleness due to deferred communication, leading to quality degradation, especially in expert parallelism.
 To address this, we introduce staleness-centric optimizations that enhance efficiency and maintain output quality.
+PipeFusion~\cite{pipefusion} and AsyncDiff~\cite{asyncdiff} also exploit activation similarity to accelerate diffusion inference.
+In addition to displaced parallelism, caching is an alternative optimization targeting both U-Net~\cite{deepcache, wimbauer2024cache, habibian2024clockwork, so2023frdiff} and DiT~\cite{fora,learn2cache}.